PackersHistory.com was co-founded by Daniel Zillmer and David Zillmer in the summer of 2016; although this website is generations in the making.

 Includes, but is not limited to: Pro Football Hall of Fame, Green Bay Press-Gazette, Packers.com, ESPN Stats & Information, Pro Football Reference, NFL.com, Brown County Library, Milwaukee Journal Sentinel, a plethora of independent books, videos, articles, interviews, anthologies as well as general research and public domain knowledge.
 If anything is (unintentionally) derivative, I will take down that content immediately.
 Please just email: firstname.lastname@example.org.

 For Official History:

-For authoritative statements about Green Bay Packers history that have been officially sanctioned by the team read the unmatched, and always interesting, library of Cliff Christl’s work here.
+For authoritative statements about Green Bay Packers history that have been officially sanctioned by the team, read the unmatched, and always interesting, library of Packers Historian Cliff Christl’s work here.

 We’d also like to recognize and thank Lee Remmel for his superlative career of work.
-He was a legend that we’ll always look up to.
+He was the original legend that we’ll always look up to in Packers coverage.
 He and Cliff impacted the way Packers fans consume content about their favorite team immensely.
-Similar to what Vernon Biever and family did with photography.
+Which is similar to what Vernon Biever, and family, did with photography.
 We stand on the shoulders of these legends and only hope to add, even a tiny bit, to their legacies through our own style of covering this team’s history.

 Outside of the Packers-specific bubble, our influences for this site include Ed and Steve Sabol of NFL Films, writer/personality Peter King and biographer David Maraniss.